 How much does charging cost with the Chargemap Pass?

 Since the creation of Chargemap in 2011, our mission has always been to simplify and improve the charging experience for drivers of electric cars.
-This is what motivated the pricing reorganisation that will be effective on Thursday.

 Different pricing policies depending on the network

 As you know if you regularly use public charging stations, the rates vary enormously from one charging station to another.
 Operators and communities have a wide variety of tariff policies and sometimes it is difficult to find your way around them.

 Some networks charge for time spent, others for energy consumed, others per visit.
 Some combine many of these criteria.
 Others charge by time interval (for example, per hour when charge started).
 Some charge more beyond a certain duration.